nulastudio/NetBeauty2/README.md

 | How It Works | [`STARTUP_HOOKS`](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-startup-hook.md)<br/>[`AssemblyLoadContext.Resolving`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext.resolving?view=netcore-3.0)<br/>[`AssemblyLoadContext.ResolvingUnmanagedDll`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext.resolvingunmanageddll?view=netcore-3.0)<br />+<br />[`patched libhostfxr`](https://github.com/nulastudio/HostFXRPatcher)(if use patch)<br/>[`additionalProbingPaths`](https://github.com/dotnet/toolset/blob/master/Documentation/specs/runtime-configuration-file.md#runtimeoptions-section-runtimeconfigjson)(if use patch) | [`patched libhostfxr`](https://github.com/nulastudio/HostFXRPatcher)<br/>[`additionalProbingPaths`](https://github.com/dotnet/toolset/blob/master/Documentation/specs/runtime-configuration-file.md#runtimeoptions-section-runtimeconfigjson) |
 | Shared Runtime | Yes | Possible If Using `patched libhostfxr` Alone |

+## The patch is back!
+One of the main goals of NetBeauty2 is trying to use a customize loader to replace the patch, but in fact, the loader need to use lots of Types and APIs like `Dictionary<TKey, TValue>` `List<T>` `Path.GetFullPath` `File.Exists` `NativeLibrary` `RuntimeInformation` etc. this causes lots of assembly references and the worst thing is that those files can not be moved, otherwise CoreCLR will failed to initialize and invoke the loader.
+More complex logic, more files.
+So i have to make it back.

+Now they work excellently together!

+the loader lets us support `FDD`/`FDE` apps.<br />
+the patch reduces the file count as possible(`SCD` app only).

 ## How to use?
 ### Add Nuget reference to your .NET Core project.
 ```